-MEET THE ARTISAN - AFGHAN FAMILY ATELIER
+MEET THE ARTISANS: AFGHAN FAMILY ATELIER

+Three hours from Kabul, deep in the Afghan mountains.
+The family have been running their atelier making and trading coats, rugs and home decors with vintage textiles since the 50s.
 They used to travel a lot between Turkey and Afghanistan to export lots of rugs but the economy crisis in Turkey left them without much opportunities and then the pandemic has further affected their livelihood.

 My goal with SEDA was always to work with artisans worldwide.
 So, it feels so right to bring this into fruition.

-For this collection, we are launching 3 styles AYPATAM, ALIYA and RABIYA. (meaning behind the names will be explained soon.)
+We have launched 4 styles AYPATAM, GÜL, ALIYA and RABIYA. (meaning behind the names will be explained soon.)

-Our Afghan coats are made with one of a kind vintage Suzani found in Uzbekistan and Tajikistan, the fur trims are 100% upcycled from old Mongolian rugs.
+Our Afghan coats are made with one of a kind vintage Suzani found in Uzbekistan and Tajikistan, the fur trims are 100% upcycled from Mongolian rugs.